- Vape products

 How do I determine how much I actually need?

 This is hard to say for reasons such as FDA disclaimers.
 Each item has serving size listed on the label, but unfortunately we are unable to recommend by law the amount one should consume to see the benefits.
 The best way we can answer this is by recommending the consumer do some research online to see what other people have found to be effective, and maybe try set amounts for a time period and adjust accordingly.
+Generally after 7-10 days of consistent use customers will notice if they can go with a lower amount or need to titrate up.
+Its recommended to start lower and work up as this will be more economical.

 Are there any known side effects?